 A divided frame is actually smaller sections of glass that work together to create one window.
 These are very helpful when you want to maintain the authenticity of the home, or you can’t remove the entire window at once.
 There are three different types of divided frames.

 - Authentic Divided Windows: In an authentic divided window, there is a small piece of glass between each divider.
-These are quite expensive and are a lot of work to create a beautiful finished product.
+These are quite expensive and are a lot of work to create.

 - Attached Grid Window Frames: This is actually a full pane of glass with dividers glued to the surface to give the appearance of divided windows in a more affordable and efficient style.